 Where is Montserrat ?

-Montserrat Spain is located 60 kms northwest of Barcelona.
-In car, it takes about 1 hour 15 minutes from city centre to the Monastery.
+Montserrat Spain is located 60 km northwest of Barcelona.
+By car, it takes about 1 hour and 15 minutes from the city centre to the Monastery.

 Visit Montserrat Monastery and Abbey

 The Benedictine Abbey of Santa Maria de Montserrat is situated on the mountain range of Montserrat in Catalonia.
 A place of pilgrimage since the Middle Ages.
 Legend says that on a Saturday evening in the year 880, pastors saw a powerful light coming down from the sky along with a beautiful melody.
 Angels cutting the Montserrat massif with a gold saw to shelter the statue of the Virgin and the abbey.
 A vision that was repeated four times in a row, always on Saturday.
 After learning of the event, a bishop organized a climb to Montserrat during which a cave was discovered where an image of the Virgin was found.
 The bishop then proposed to transfer her to Manresa, but as soon as they tried to transfer her, she became so heavy that they could not move her.
 The man of the Church interpreted this fact as the will of the Blessed Virgin to remain in this place and decided to build a chapel on the site.

 From this legend also comes the popular etymology of the word Montserrat or "serrated mountain" in English, because the serrated silhouette of the massif evokes the toothed blade of a saw.

 Since this miraculous event, Montserrat monastery is considered a high place of both Spanish and Catalan Catholicism (Santa Maria de Montserrat is the Saint Patron of Catalonia), which is celebrated every 27 April.
 The Virgin of Montserrat, colloquially called Moreneta (black) for her dark color, was carved in wood at the end of the 12th century.